cboittin/Twitch-Baduk/README.md

 In order to use the program, you'll need node.js (for Sabaki), python 2.7 and the listed modules (for this program), and the source files from this repo.
 Then, you'll have to set up the window capture properties so that they fit your screen and resolution, for each application you want to use with this program.

-The default settings are set up for IGS/Pandanet, Foxwq, Tygem and CrazyStone, running in fullscreen for a resolution of 1680x1050 on Windows 7.
+The default settings work with IGS/Pandanet, Foxwq, Tygem and CrazyStone, running in fullscreen for a resolution of 1680x1050 on Windows 7.

 #### Install node.js
 * from : <https://nodejs.org/en/>